Who We Are

 Innovative and Unique Programs

-Gabriel’s Friends Pediatric Hospice Program was formalized in 2009 to provide compassionate care and support for children facing a serious illness.
+Community Hospice Pediatric Care Program was formalized in 2009 to provide compassionate care and support for children facing a serious illness.
 At the heart of the program is a family-centered supportive healthcare for neonatal infants, babies, toddlers, children and teens.
 The program provides comfort and support not only to the child but to the family as well, focusing on physical comfort, psycho-social issues and bereavement.

 Kristin Mostowski, Director of Public Relations